LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-failover-cluster-1.png">
 </p>  <br>

-- An installation wizard will open up, asking us which scopes we would like to configure for the failover.  <br>
-- We will select the one we already created since we want our Secondary DHCP to take over the same functions:  <br>
+- In the installation wizard, select the scope to configure the failover for.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-failover-cluster-2.png">
 </p>  <br>

-- On the next page, we're asked to specify the server we want to configure as a Failover DHCP.
-We will select "Add Server" and add DC2 as the Partner Server and click Next:
+- Next, we're we specify the server we want as a Failover DHCP.
+Select "Add Server" and add DC2 as the Partner Server and click Next:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-failover-cluster-3.png">
 </p>  <br>

-___

 > [!NOTE]
 > *If you don't see DC2 in the "Authorized DHCP Servers", you should refresh the Server Manager UI.*